Covid 19 coronavirus: Event Impressions tells Government committee events sector needs urgent cash injection

-The half a billion-dollar a year event industry in New Zealand is hanging its hat on Thursday's budget for urgent financial help to avoid businesses heading into their "dying moments".
+The half a billion-dollar a year event industry in New Zealand is hanging its hat on Thursday's Budget for urgent financial help to avoid businesses heading into their "dying moments".

 That's the message Event Impressions director Jeff Alexander from Rotorua gave Parliament's Epidemic Response Committee this morning.